-The trophy, the Claret Jug, is made in the style of the jugs used in the nineteenth century to serve claret, a dry red wine produced in France’s famous Bordeaux region.
+Traditionally, the winner takes a drink from the jug.
 The winner’s name is engraved on the jug, joining the names of previous champions.
-He is obliged to return the jug before the next tournament, and at that time, he is given a replica of the trophy.
+They are obliged to return the jug before the next tournament, and at that time, they are given a replica of the trophy.

-Both the original Claret Jug and Challenge Belt are on display at the clubhouse of the Royal and Ancient Golf Club of St. Andrews.
+Both the original Claret Jug and Challenge Belt are now on display at the clubhouse of the Royal and Ancient Golf Club of St. Andrews.